Special Education

 Admission Requirements

-• Have a minimum 3.0 GPA on the last 60 hours of study
+• Minimum 3.0 GPA on the last 60 hours of study

 For additional information about the program, please see the Department of Teacher Education.
 For additional information about obtaining educator certification for candidates who already have a bachelor’s degree, please contact TWU’s Office of Educator Preparation Services and visit the Master of Arts in Teaching and Post-Baccalaureate Initial Teaching Certification websites.